tarwn/lessthandot-hugo/blogs/content/posts/2010-12-10-starting-a-sql-server-side-trace.md

   - sql server profiler

 ---
-Stop me if you've heard this one…a programmer walks up to a DBA and says, “The database is slow.”
+Stop me if you've heard this one...a programmer walks up to a DBA and says, “The database is slow.”

 One of the many performance tuning and troubleshooting tools in the SQL Server DBA toolbelt is Profiler.
 You pick events you want to see, set up a trace, and watch the events roll by.
 The problem is that this graphical tool, especially when run from a workstation, can place a heavy load on the server.